null

 What Is Engineered Flooring?

-A traditional engineered plywood core has been in use steadily since the early 2000s.
-The plywood core was created to help hardwood maintain stability with moisture changes, since hardwood is affected dramatically by water.
-Simply put, engineered floors contain a wood veneer, glued to a piece of plywood.
-The cross-ply layers instinctively pull and push on each other, which makes for less expansion and contraction.
+Engineered wood flooring has been using a traditional plywood core since the early 2000s.
+The plywood core was created to help the hardwood maintain stability with moisture changes, since hardwood is affected dramatically by water.
+Simply put, engineered floors contain a wood veneer, glued to a piece of plywood, which is why it resists moisture better than solid hardwood.
+The cross-ply layers of Bruce hardwood flooring instinctively pull and push on each other, which makes for less expansion and contraction.
 This construction gives us engineered hardwood flooring as we know it.
-Engineered flooring products are able to be installed below grade (in the basement) unlike traditional solid hardwood.
+Because they are relatively moisture resistant, Engineered flooring products can be installed below grade (in the basement) unlike traditional solid hardwood.

 What Is The Densitek Core?

 The Densitek Core that has recently been added to all Bruce Engineered Flooring products.
-This core is made up of composite wood fibers that are compressed together, instead of layers like the plywood core. the compressed wood fibers are held together by glue.
-The core is more dense than traditional engineered flooring cores, making it more hard to dent.
-In fact, Bruce claims it is 33% harder.
+This core is made up of composite wood fibers that are compressed together, instead of layers like the plywood core.
+The compressed wood fibers are held together by glue, making them into one solid piece of material.
+The core is denser than traditional engineered flooring cores, making it harder to dent.
+Bruce Flooring claims their new Densitek core is 33 percent harder than a standard engineered wood floor.
 Since the wood fibers are small and glued together, the product is less porous.
-Less porous means more water resistance, up to 50% more water resistant.
-This is the most important factor.
-Because the Dancitek Core is so much more resistant than traditional plywood cores, there's no need to acclimate the product before the install.
-The flooring only needs to be stored in the climate, prior to installation.
+Less porous means more water resistance, with Densitek core flooring offering up to 50 percent more water resistance.
+This solid core is the most important factor in determining water resistance.
+Because the Densitek Core is much more moisture-resistant than traditional plywood cores, there's no need to acclimate the product before installation.
+The flooring only needs to be stored in the climate, before installation.
 Just to be safe, I'd recommend acclimation even though Bruce claims otherwise.

 Bruce The Product

-Its no wonder why the Bruce name is the most influential in the flooring market.
-With superior, simply made products, its designed for any environment.
+It's no wonder why the Bruce name is the most influential in the flooring market.
+With superior, simply made products, it's designed for any environment.
 Bruce grabs the flooring world's attention by keeping colors consistent, and keeping the finish strong.
-An aluminum oxide finish gives Bruce's finish an advantage over dog paws and kids toys.
+An aluminum oxide finish gives Bruce hardwood floors an advantage over dog paws and kids' toys, making it tougher than solid hardwood flooring.
 Though it can be scratched, Bruce makes a tough product.
 Bruce makes an affordable solid construction called Dundee, which has been installed in hundreds of thousands of homes across the US.

-In my professional opinion, Bruce Hardwood Flooring is an excellent floor for any home.
+In my professional opinion, Bruce Hardwood Flooring is the best-engineered hardwood flooring and is an excellent floor for any home.
 If taken care of properly, it can last a lifetime.

 Shop With Confidence